akashtc/ml/assignment_5.1/README.md

 This data comes to us from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
 The survey describes different driving scenarios, including the destination, current time, weather, passenger, etc., and then asks people whether they will accept the coupon if they are the driver.
 Answers given that the users will drive there “right away” or “later before the coupon expires” are labeled as “Y = 1”, and answers “no, I do not want the coupon” are labeled as “Y = 0”.
 There are five different types of coupons—less expensive restaurants (under $20), coffee houses, carry out and take away, bars, and more expensive restaurants ($20–$50).

+## Goals

+We are investigating if Bar and Carryout coupon groups have any specific correlations to user attributes.
+We want to check if the customers who visit Bar more often, are more like to accept a bar coupon compared to others.
+Similarly, we wanted to check if specific demographics accept carryout coupons more that other.

 ## Insights by analysing the "Bar" and "Carryout" coupons

 Report highlights the differences between customers who did and did not accept the coupons.
 To explore the data, we will utilize  knowledge of plotting, statistical summaries, and visualization using Python.